News

 In January, there are those who like to make predictions about the upcoming year.
 I am not one of those people.
 Instead, I like to quote Niels Bohr who said, “Prediction is very difficult, especially if it’s about the future.”
 However, I can say without a doubt that change is afoot in 2014.

-In February, usage of the MD5 hash algorithm in certificates will be restricted, as first discussed in Security Advisory 2862973, and the update goes out through Microsoft Update on the 11th.
+In February, usage of the MD5 hash algorithm in certificates will be restricted, as first discussed in Security Advisory 2862973, and the update goes out through Link Removed on the 11th.
 This will impact applications and services using certificates with the MD5 hashing algorithm and will apply only to certificates utilized for server authentication, code signing and time stamping.
 The restriction is limited to certificates issued under roots in the Microsoft root certificate program.

 June brings changes to the Windows Authenticode verification function.
 This affects developers more than consumers, but it’s an important change.
 Once implemented, certain programs will be considered "unsigned" if Windows identifies content that does not conform to the Authenticode specification.
 You can read all about this change in Security Advisory 2915720 and over on the SRD blog.